The Truth About Nature, Nurture, And The Origin Of Phobias

 It’s normal to be afraid of dangers that have long plagued humankind, from heights and falling to snakes and spiders.
 Evolution would suggest that perhaps babies are born with fear to urge extra caution around these threats.
 After all, you don’t want a baby playing with potentially poisonous spiders or leaping off a changing table.
-But recent research in this classic nature vs. nurture debate suggests that it’s actually more likely that babies are born fearless.
+But recent research in this classic nature vs. nurture debate over phobias suggests that it’s actually more likely that babies are born fearless.
 Instead of popping out with terror already hardwired into their brains, they quickly learn when to be scared, says David Rakison, an associate professor of psychology at Carnegie Mellon University who researches early infant development.

 Evolution has primed babies to learn certain fears very quickly — either through their own experiences or the powers of observation, Rakison says.
 This is particularly true when it comes to threats that human ancestors have battled over millions of years, such as snakes, spiders, the dark, heights, and enclosed spaces.

-When Do Babies Develop Fear?
+When Do Babies Develop Phobias?

 Fear begins to emerge when babies start crawling and experiencing the world untethered from their parents, Rakison says.
 This allows them to fall from heights and get into all sorts of terrifying trouble.
 But babies can also internalize fears by observing those closest to them.
 If a parent screams or jumps on a chair when they see a spider or rat, for example, the baby quickly associates the critter with being afraid.